Next: Many Body Problem

 (3.7) |

-where and are characteristic length and velocity.
+are characteristic length and velocity.

 The Stokes flows are the flow of small Reynolds number.